saferinsulin/education/FAQs.md

 ## Calculator not available
 **The calculator doesn't appear to be functioning or I cannot access it on my computer!**
-We have built a number of mechanisms that make the saferinsulin calculator as resilient and whilst downtimes are rare please ensure you have a back up plan (this would include your trusts own static/paper variable rate insulin infusion (VRII).
+We have built a number of mechanisms that make the saferinsulin calculator as resilient as possible and whilst downtimes are rare please ensure you have a back up plan (this would include your trusts own static/paper variable rate insulin infusion (VRII).
 Please report any issues with calculator functioning.
 The calculator can be accessed on any web based device including your mobile phone.

 ## Calculator not increasing rate above 15 units/hr
 **The current insulin rate is high and the calculator will not give a recommended rate higher than 15units/hr, what should I do?**